1500cloud/taitimestamp/README.md

 ### `now(): TaiTimestamp`

 Returns a string representing a TAI Timestamp for the current date.
 This is limited to the millisecond resolution of the underlying JavaScript platform.

-### `jsTimeToTaiTimestamp(number): TaiTimestamp`
+### `taiTimestampFromJsTime(number): TaiTimestamp`

 Takes a JavaScript timestamp (e.g., `new Date().getTime()`) and converts it to a TAI Timestamp object (limited to the millisecond precision of a